NeedHotWaifus/Suraware/README.md

 A: We exploit auto-elevation in fodhelper.exe and eventvwr.exe.
 These binaries run as admin without UAC prompt and execute our payload via registry hijacking.

 **Q: Can sandboxes detect this?**
-A: Quantum State Validation detects most sandboxes through timing analysis and entropy quality checks.
-Memory Mirage also confuses behavioral analysis.
+A: The timing-based checks attempt to detect sandboxes through timing analysis and entropy measurements.
+However, modern sandboxes can defeat these checks with time-smoothing and instrumentation.
+Effectiveness is not guaranteed.

-**Q: What is Memory Mirage?**
+**Q: What is behavioral camouflage (Memory Mirage)?**
-A: A novel technique where decoy threads create "normal" application activity (Office, browser, Windows Update) while real encryption happens in parallel.
-EDR sees benign behavior.
+A: Decoy threads create simulated "normal" application activity (Office, browser, Windows Update patterns) while real encryption runs in parallel.
+This is meant to raise noise for behavioral detection systems, though modern EDRs use multiple correlated signals that may still detect malicious activity.

 **Q: Why are some features disabled?**
 A: EDR unhooking, anti-AV, phantom threads, VX-API, and LOTL were removed because they have very high detection rates that outweigh their benefits.